GeorgeVasilakopoulos/CTF2023-Security-di-uoa/README.md

 Απαντήσεις:
 1. ef281a07091268a0d779cf489d00380c
 2. aCEDIsRateRe

-We followed a fairly similar path to answer questions 3 and 4.
 3. To achieve buffer overflow we first identified what safeguards the server creators had taken to avoid buffer overflow, in detail:
 - Canaries
 - Non-executable stack